-Developers shall create policies for the orchestrator to define the scale-in/out and migration of serverless applications.
+Application Providers shall create policies for the orchestrator to define the scale-in/out and migration of serverless applications.

-The following developer policies shall be supported:
+The following Application Provider policies shall be supported:

 - The number of concurrent connections per application instance.
 Informed through connections request on the Load Balancer. - The number of concurrent sessions on an ECP point of presence (as seen by the Load Balancer proxy).